 Food and Shelter Program Applications Sought By Northern Berkshire United Way

-North Adams – The National Board has awarded Berkshire County $47,458 in Phase 37(FY19) Emergency Food and Shelter Program (EFSP) assistance and $67,662 in CARES ACT (FY20) funding.
-There are two application forms: one for Phase 37(FY19) (click here for Phase 37 application), and one for PHASE CARES (click here for Phase CARES application), while both funds will run concurrently.
-An application must be completed for each Phase organizations want to apply for.
-Northern Berkshire United Way, local administrator of the program, is urging qualifying organizations located throughout Berkshire County that want to submit an application for supplemental emergency food and shelter.
+The National Board has awarded Berkshire County $7,495 in CARES ACT (FY20) funding .
+Northern Berkshire United Way, local administrator of the program, is urging qualifying organizations located throughout Berkshire County that want to submit an application for supplemental emergency food and shelter to obtain it at this link: (PHASE CARES ACT (FY20) APPLICATION).